What are The Catapult Papers?

 What purchase options are available?

-The Catapult Papers can be purchased in full-colour print or in PDF format.
-They can be bought as a full set of 20, or in sets of 10 or 5 papers.
+The P7 Main Series can be purchased in full-colour print or in PDF format.
+They can be bought as a full set of 20, and in sets of five or ten papers.

 What is the difficulty level of the tests?